Luke Jordan: Biography

 Sources conflict on Jordan's birthplace.
 Some sources list his birthplace as Appomattox County, Virginia, or Bluefield, West Virginia.
 According to his World War I draft registration card, Jordan was born in Lynchburg, Virginia.
 At the time of his registration on June 5, 1917, he was living in Bluefield and worked as a delivery boy and janitor.
 Jordan's gravestone mentions that he served in the "7th Development Battalion" during the war.

 His professional career started at age 35, when he was noticed by Victor Records.
 He went to Charlotte, North Carolina in 1927 and made several records.
 The records sold moderately well, and Victor decided to take Jordan to New York in 1929 for two more sessions.
 He recorded few known tracks in his career.
 In comparison with the harsh voices of many contemporary Delta blues musicians, Jordan sang in a smooth and relaxed tenor.
-During the Great Depression, Jordan stayed in Lynchburg, and was often found playing by the local shoe factory.
+During the Great Depression, Jordan stayed in Lynchburg, and was often found playing by the Craddock Terry Shoe Company building.
 By the 1940s, Jordan had lost his voice, and had stopped singing.

 According to a second draft registration card filled out on April 27, 1942 for World War II, Jordan was living in Lynchburg, and was unemployed.
-Jordan was known in his early years to be a cocaine addict, and in later life as a heavy alcoholic who was unable to hold down steady employment.
+Jordan was known in his early years to be a cocaine addict, and later in life as a heavy alcoholic who was unable to hold down steady employment.

 He died in Lynchburg in June 1952.
 His gravestone lies at Forest Hill Burial Park, in Lynchburg, Virginia.

 His song "Church Bells Blues" was later recorded by Ralph Willis.
 It was also recorded by David Bromberg as a medley with Blind Willie McTell's "Statesboro Blues".